hurwitzlab/phage_detection_benchmarks/src/select_frags/README.md

 Also, the output to terminal, and the log file, have nothing about `X/17 (X%) done`, unlike when it is ran not as cluster.

+There are no errors generated.
+Nothing is written to `out/` or `err/`.
+And the snakemake process doesn't die, I have to interrupt it.
+No errors are present in the log except that I killed it manually.

 ## What else I have tried

 * Originally, I ran this using a SLURM script, and using a config/cluster.yaml type file.
 But I figured running bare in interactive is the best way to trace down an issue.